Papua New Guinea country brief

-Currently, Papua New Guinea governments are protected by the Constitution from no-confidence motions for the first 18 months of a five-year term.
-Once the 18-month moratorium expires, a successful no-confidence motion results in an alternative Prime Minister (nominated in the no-confidence motion) being able to form a new government without the need for a national election, unless the no-confidence motion occurs during the last twelve months of a five-year term in which case a national election must be held.
+From 2013, Papua New Guinea governments are protected by the Constitution from no-confidence motions for the first 30 months of a five-year term (up from 18 months).
+Once the 30-month moratorium expires, a successful no-confidence motion results in an alternative Prime Minister (nominated in the no-confidence motion) being able to form a new government without the need for a national election, unless the no-confidence motion occurs during the last twelve months of a five-year term in which case a national election must be held.
 With the exception of the 2002-07 and 2007-12 parliamentary terms, changes in government following motions of no-confidence have been a characteristic of Papua New Guinea politics since independence.

 Papua New Guinea has a dual economy comprising a formal, corporate-based sector and a large informal sector where subsistence farming accounts for the bulk of economic activity.
 The formal sector provides a narrow employment base, consisting of workers engaged in mineral production, a relatively small manufacturing sector, public sector employees and service industries including finance, construction, transportation and utilities.
 The majority of the population is engaged in the informal sector.
 Migration to major city centres in the past decade has contributed to urban unemployment and social problems.

-Real GDP was projected to grow at 7.5 per cent in 2012 - the 10th year of uninterrupted economic growth.
+Real GDP grew by 9.1 per cent in 2012 - the 10th year of uninterrupted economic growth.
 Growth is supported by a recovery in mining output, and construction activity connected with the Papua New Guinea LNG project.
-Inflationary pressures continue, although monetary tightening in 2011 slowed inflation to an annualised rate of around 7 per cent at the end of the year, down from near 10 per cent in the second quarter of 2011.
+Inflationary pressures continue, although monetary tightening in 2011 slowed inflation to an annualised rate of around 8.4 per cent at the end of the year, and it further slowed to 4.0 per cent in 2012.
 Risks to the economy include the possibility of 'resource curse' impacts from LNG and mineral sector growth, and the disruption to the economy should major resource projects not proceed as expected.
 Papua New Guinea government revenues remain vulnerable to volatility in global prices for gold, copper and oil.

 The ExxonMobil-led Papua New Guinea LNG project represents an enormous growth opportunity for Papua New Guinea.
 The project is a vertically-integrated upstream natural and liquefied gas development with large facilities in the Southern Highlands and Port Moresby.
 Australian companies Oil Search and Santos have a substantial share in the project, with many Australian contractors providing technical support during the construction phase.